OGRECave/ogre/Docs/src/particle-scripts.md

 ## emission\_rate

 Sets how many particles per second should be emitted.
-The specific emitter does not have to emit these in a continuous burst - this is a relative parameter and the emitter may choose to emit all of the second’s worth of particles every half-second for example, the behaviour depends on the emitter.
+The specific emitter does not have to emit these in a continuous manner - this is a relative parameter and the emitter may choose to emit all of the second’s worth of particles every half-second for example, the behaviour depends on the emitter.
 The emission rate will also be limited by the particle system’s ’quota’ setting.

 format: emission\_rate &lt;particles\_per\_second&gt;<br> example: emission\_rate 50<br> default: 10<br>